 Planning the Presentation

-A webinar should last about thirty to forty minutes.
+A webinar should last about 30 minutes to 1 hour.
 Any longer and people start to lose interest.
 Keep your chat relatively fast-paced and use a fun, conversational tone.

-Well before the live event, be sure to practice your presentation numerous times and test sound quality to make sure your viewers can hear you clearly.
+Well before the live event, be sure to practice your presentation a few times, and test sound quality to make sure your viewers can hear you clearly.

 Question and Answer Session

 The most important thing to remember is to relax and enjoy the presentation.
-This will come across during the webinar and will help to make it a real success.
+Your personality will come across during the webinar and help to make it a success.

-Consider offering a membership discount to people who sign up before the end of the webinar.
+Consider offering a discount to attendees.
 If they’re watching your webinar, they’re already interested in your niche.
-A membership site discount coupon may be just the push they need to join.
+A membership, service, or product discount coupon may be just the push they need.

 Are you ready to use webinars to promote your membership site?
 Please share your thoughts in the comments below.